seznam/SuperiorMySqlpp/README.md

 ```

 ### Escaping
-To escape variable manually you may use method connection.escapeString.
+To escape variable manually you may use method `connection.escapeString`.
 Preferred way is using query stream manipulators:
 ```c++
 auto query = connection.makeQuery();
 query << escape << "ab'cd";  // escape - next argument will be escaped